get2chhavi/microsoft-graph-docs/api-reference/beta/api/teams_apps_remove_published.md

 # Remove an app from your organization's app catalog
 Remove the app from your organization's app catalog (the tenant app catalog).
-To remove your app from your organization's app catalog, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.
+To remove your app from your organization's app catalog, specify `organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).